Domain-Aware Tensor Network Structure Search: Limitations and future work

 \section{Limitations and future work}

 Despite the good performance, the proposed domain-aware TN-SS framework currently lacks theoretical guarantees for its evaluation efficiency due to the black-box nature of LLMs.
 This could be mitigated by developing domain-aware TN-SS algorithms based on continuous optimization.
 Also, as mentioned in the ablation study, weaker LLM models, such as GPT-3.5, were found to be more prone to misinterpret the optimization objectives.
 Therefore, improving the reasoning consistency of smaller LLM models promises to further improve the efficiency of the framework.
+Furthermore, prompt learning is an active area of research in LLMs, which can be used to potentially enhance the tnLLM framework in future works.